#eye #eye range:4 #eye rollspeed:.2#eye #eye range:4 #eye rollspeed:.2

 INFO:

-One of my favourite small businesses in Providence RI is the Vietnamese restaurant, Lotus Pepper.
+One of my favorite small businesses in Providence RI is the Vietnamese restaurant, Lotus Pepper.
 Featuring lotus blooms and the traditional dress of áo dài, these studies are a potential commission for a restaurant mural in collaboration with the owners.

 Combining illustration with parametric tools to explore brick breakup and simplified paint options for a highly profiled existing brick restaurant facade.
 In other words, a literal study of pixels to bricks.
+Object tracking also explored.

 PARQPAT: PARQUET TRANSFORMATIONS